luizamedeiros/DEVinHouse-p2/README.md

 ## Context

 This app was developed for a course project.
-It could be used in a context for registering customer support interactions, saving messages to the API.
+It could be used in a context for registering technical support interactions, saving messages to the API.
 Each message contains an id, a channel through which it came, the trigger/reason the message was sent, time it took to deal with, and the message itself.
 The goal was to challenge students in:
-<li> Form validations with Yup </li>
+<li> Form validations with Yup. </li>
-<li> Dashboard development with Chart.js </li>
+<li> Dashboard development with Chart.js. </li>
-<li> Responsive app design, using CSS media queries </li>
+<li> Responsive app design, using CSS media queries. </li>
-<li> API calls (GET, POST, and DELETE) </li>
+<li> API calls (GET, POST, and DELETE). </li>
+<li> Sweetalert modals. </li>

 ## Screenshots